Introduction

 All requests to Contento need to be authenticated with two pieces of information: an API token and the site ID you want to interact with.

-First up, you can get an API token from Contento here.
+First up, you can get an API key from Contento here.

 You’ll need to authenticate every request you make to the API with that token, using a standard Authorization